popsim-consortium/analysis2/n_t_with_s/README.md

 to be masked out of the analysis.

 `dfe_id`: `<class 'str'>` A string indicating what Distribution of Fitness Effects to use.
-See http://sesame.uoregon.edu/~adkern/stdpopsim/doc/catalog.html to check all the possible DFEs
+See the [catalog](https://popsim-consortium.github.io/stdpopsim-docs/latest/catalog.html) to check all the possible DFEs.

-`selection`: `<class 'str'>` A string indicating where the DFE should be applied.
-So far three options are allowed: 'exons', where selection is imposed on exons, 'none', and 'all' –– in which selection is insert in the entire contig under subject.
+`annotation_id` : `<class 'str'>`,`<class 'str'>`  A string indicating where the DFE should be applied followed by the name of the data.
+If applied to the 'exons', then an annotation name needs to be given see [here](https://popsim-consortium.github.io/stdpopsim-docs/latest/catalog.html#sec_catalog_HomSap_annotations) for humans.
+If set to 'none', a neutral model is applied.
+And if set to 'all' then selection is insert in the entire contig under subject.

-`annotation_id`:  `<class 'str'>` A string indicating the annotation file to be used.
-For humans, the two annotations available are: ensembl_havana_104_exons and ensembl_havana_104_CDS.
+`annotation_id` : `<class 'int'>`